Focus On: Equitable Economic Development

-Over the past seven years, ISLP has developed a significant program of assistance to several governments of least developed countries regarding the management and use of their countries’ extractive sector wealth.
-This program draws on a major ISLP strength: its global access to lawyers with decades of experience in complex economic regulation and international business transactions, including in the extractive sector.
+Over the past seven years, ISLP has developed a significant program of assistance to several governments of least developed countries with their efforts to improve the management and governance of their countries’ extractive sector wealth.
+This is an area where ISLP is uniquely qualified to support both governments and local communities with some of the most experienced mining, environmental, tax, and other international transactions lawyers in the world.